t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Note that this issue does not affect CoAP, as its wire format carries path segments as separate options without percent-encoding.

 Due to the relatively complex processing rules and text representation format, URI handling can be difficult to implement correctly in constrained devices.
-Constrained Resource Identifiers {{!I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited for resource constrained devices.
+Constrained Resource Identifiers {{?I-D.ietf-core-href}} provide a CBOR-based format of URIs that is better suited for resource constrained devices.

 ## Representations